tgalal/microbus/README.md

 #### BusScheduler

 Through a ```BusScheduler``` you can safely schedule multiple routes for a bus as you wish.
-The scheduler will take care of completing a scheduled route and jump to next scheduled one if/when scheduled.
+The scheduler will normally take care of completing a scheduled route and automatically jump to the next scheduled one if/when available.

 ```python
 scheduler = BusScheduler(bus)